KuroiRaku/Visual_Novel_Engine/README.md

 #Task to do next
  - Abstracing each function into classes
- - implementing text
+ - implementing text rendere
+ - setup IMGUI
- - loading images
+ - implementing loading image
  - implement text boxes to display
+ - implement scene class with textbox
  - audio que
  - save file and load file